 How Long Will My Puppy Poop Worms After Deworming?

 Puppies usually poop worms for two to three days after deworming, but it can take up to a week, especially if the infestation is severe.
+You may see changes in your dog’s stool consistency due to deworming.

 It’s typically recommended that puppies be dewormed at two, four, six, eight, ten, and 12 weeks of age, then monthly until they’re six months old.
-Then puppies can move on to the recommended schedule for adult dogs, which ideally is once every three months.
+Then, puppies can move on to the recommended schedule for adult dogs, which ideally is once every three months.

 Could My Dog Have Another Type Of Intestinal Parasite?